I’ve got the Traffic, But Not the Conversion – What’s Wrong?

 Technically-unfriendly website

-As well as hard to find call to action buttons, the technical structure of your website may present issues and it is recommended that you hire an SEO expert to look at your SEO design if your conversion rate is of concern.
-In a worst case scenario, it may even mean a redesign of your website.
+As well as hard-to-find call-to-action buttons, the technical structure of your website may present issues, and it is recommended that you hire an SEO expert to look at your SEO design if your conversion rate is of concern.
+In a worst-case scenario, it may even mean a redesign of your website.
 The technical issues affecting your traffic conversion leading to high abandonment rates may include:

 • slow loading times